 What is albuterol and ipratropium inhalation (Duoneb)?

-The combination of albuterol and ipratropium is used as an inhaled medication to prevent bronchospasm in people with chronic obstructive pulmonary disease (COPD) who are also using other medicines to control their condition.
+Albuterol and ipratropium is used to prevent bronchospasm in people with chronic obstructive pulmonary disease (COPD) who are also using other medicines to control their condition.

 Albuterol and ipratropium inhalation may also be used for purposes not listed in this medication guide.